outbrain/GomJabbar/docs/about.md

 1. We had broken monitoring and alerting around the detection of the integrity of our production environment.
 We wanted to make sure that everything that runs in our data-centers is managed, and at a well known (version, health, etc).
-We've found that we didn't compute the diff between the desired state, and the actual state properly, due to reliance on bogus data-sources.
+We've found that we didn't compute the difference between the desired state, and the actual state properly, due to reliance on bogus data-sources.
 This sort of bug attacked us from two sides: once when we triggered graceful shutdowns, and once for graceless shutdowns.